 |

-either in Latin or Cyrillic (Russian) writing.
+in Latin and Cyrillic (Russian) writing.
 Although the Latin

-alphabet was specific for each country, the Cyrillic alphabet had no
+alphabet was different for each country, the Cyrillic alphabet had no

 punctuation marks and was identical on all machines, making them